VedantPancholi/RevSense/README.md

-# 🚀 Revsense – Customer Feedback Analytics & Sentiment Insights Platform
+# 🚀 RevSense – Customer Feedback Analytics & Sentiment Insights Platform

 **Revsense** is an end-to-end AI-powered platform that extracts, processes, categorizes, and visualizes customer reviews from multi-source platforms to generate actionable business insights.
 It combines advanced NLP, real-time automation, and LLM-based reasoning to transform raw user feedback into strategic decision-making tools.